pranjal-codes/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer
-An Android application which visualizes some of the famous Algorithms for shortest path from Source to destination on a 2D grid.
+An Android application which visualizes some of the famous Algorithms from Source to destination in a 2D grid.

 ## Instructions
 BLUE cell is Source (Draggable).